-The best virtual event platforms make it easy to connect to and attend online events.
+The best virtual event platforms make it easy to connect to and attend online events such as conferences and webinars.

 It’s not always easy to get everyone who’d like to be there to attend an event in person, especially when participants are spread across the globe.
-However, the recent pandemic has accelerated the take up of virtual events.
+This has especially been the case since the recent pandemic, causing a massive increase in the take-up of virtual event platforms.

-Whether it’s a one-off event, a multi-day conference, or a business meeting, the most critical decision you can make is choosing which platform you use to host it on.
+Whether it’s a one-off event, a multi-day conference, or a business meeting, the most critical decision you can make is choosing which software you use to host it on.

 The best virtual event platforms include advanced features that enable you to make your virtual gathering as multi-faceted, engaging, and memorable as a physical equivalent.